God’s Second Great Gift at Christmas…

 Written by Jimmie Burroughs

-The emphasis at Christmas is on the birth of Jesus the Savior as it should be, but there is a second gift revealed in the Christmas story of Luke chapter 2:1-11 that is often overlooked, that is also of tremendous importance.
-See if you can pick up on it as you read the following passage from Luke chapter 2:
+The emphasis of Christmas is centered on the birth of Jesus the Savior as it should be, but there is a second gift revealed in the Christmas story of Luke chapter 2:1-11 that is often overlooked, that is also of tremendous importance.
+See if you can find it as you read the following passage from Luke chapter two:

 2(And this taxing was first made when Cyrenius was governor of Syria.)